luisoos/logger/README.md

 # IP Data to Discord Webhook

-With this simple JavaScript programm you can log the IP of someone visiting your website.
+With this simple JavaScript program you can log the IP of someone visiting your website.

 # 👀 Preview